pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Future documents might define additional delegation information that are actions, and might also define delegation information key-value pairs that modify actions.

+TODO: Add some introduction comparing how resolvers see legacy delegatation (set of NS and A/AAAA records) and DELEG delegation (DELEG and DELEGI records with server-address4 and server-address6 keys)

 # Use of DELEG Records

 A DELEG RRset MAY be present at a delegation point.
 The DELEG RRset MAY contain multiple records.
 DELEG RRsets MUST NOT appear at a zone's apex.